EvictionLab/eviction-lab-website/content/eviction-tracking/el-paso-tx.md

 El Paso Chart 2

-1. Average eviction filings taken from Eviction Lab data for 2012–2015
-2. Partial filings for May, as of May 9
+1. Partial filings for May, as of May 9

 {{%/ report_chart %}}